savyasachi9/sarathy/README.md

 > all the tools in container image are installed for user 'docker'

-> minikube/k3s images come pre-installed with mysql8.0 and redis6.2
+> minikube/k3s images come pre-installed with mysql8.0 and redis6.2 using help charts

 ### Programming Languages container
 - c/c++, gcc 9, gdb